kubeflow/pipelines/README.md

 If you are using local console instead of Cloud Shell, you can access the ML pipeline UI at [localhost:8080](http://localhost:8080).

 ## Run your first TFJob pipeline
-First, follow [README.md](https://github.com/googleprivate/ml/blob/master/samples/README.md) to set up the local DSL(Domain-Specific Language) development environment.
-Second, follow [README.md](https://github.com/googleprivate/ml/blob/master/samples/kubeflow-tf/README.md) to deploy your first TFJob pipeline.
+See the following authoring guide on how to compile your python pipeline code into workflow yaml.
+Then, follow [README.md](https://github.com/googleprivate/ml/blob/master/samples/kubeflow-tf/README.md) to deploy your first TFJob pipeline.

 ## Uninstall
 To uninstall ML pipeline, create a job following the same steps as installation, with additional uninstall argument.